danilocurvelo/imd0030-20242/projects/priority-queues.md

 ### UnsortedArrayMinPQ

-Items are added to an `ArrayList` in any order.
+Elements are added to an `ArrayList` in any order.
 Most operations may need to scan over the entire list.

 ### HeapMinPQ